-The boy fell out of his seat due to a locking malfunction that is still being investigated.
+The boy fell out of his seat due to a locking malfunction.

 The Aftermath: Orlando FreeFall

 The Orlando FreeFall ride was dubbed as the world's tallest free-standing drop tower at 430-feet tall.
 While the Orlando FreeFall was dismantled, the Orlando SlingShot (an adjacent ride that was closed as a result) reopened in May 2023.

 Other amusement parks that have similar rides built by the same manufacturer, like Dollywood's Drop Line in Pigeon Forge, Tennessee, closed their rides temporarily until the proper investigations were completed.

 Terminal Velocity in Lake Delton, Wisconsin